leanneduyck/chat/README.md

 Overview:
 This is a React Native chat app that allows users to enter their name and choose a background color for the chat screen before joining.
 It provides a platform for users to exchange messages, send images, and share location data.
 The app ensures that data is accessible both online and offline by leveraging Firebase Firestore for data storage and React AsyncStorage for local caching.
 The app is designed to be user-friendly and accessible, including compatibility with screen readers.
+The UI of this app was completely specified by the provided wireframe.

+Key Features:

-Key Features: 1.
-A page where users can enter their name and choose a background color for the chat screen before joining the chat.
+1. A page where users can enter their name and choose a background color for the chat screen before joining the chat.
 2. A page displaying the conversation, as well as an input field and submit button.
 3. The chat must provide users with two additional communication features: sending images and location data.
 4. Data gets stored online and offline.

-Data Source:

 Website:

+User Stories:

-User Stories: 1.
-As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.
+1. As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.
 2. As a user, I want to be able to send messages to my friends and family members to exchange the latest news.
 3. As a user, I want to send images to my friends to show them what I'm currently doing.
 4. As a user, I want to share my location with my friends and family to show them where I am.
 5. As a user, I want to be able to read my messages offline so I can reread conversations at any time.
 6. As a user with visual impairment, I want to use a chat app taht is compatible with a screen reader so that I can engage with a chat interface.

 Technologies Used: